toolsfactory/Tiveria.Home.Knx/docs/Tiveria.Home.Knx.IP.Connections/IPConnectionConfiguration/SendTimeout.md

 # IPConnectionConfiguration.SendTimeout property

-maximum time a send can take before it is timed out
+Maximum time in milliseconds a send can take before it is considered as failed

 ```csharp
 public ushort SendTimeout { get; set; }